-Finally, our setting is also related to the role of policy makers in directing financing towards sustainable and environmentally friendly innovation.
+Finally, our setting is also related to the role of policy makers in directing financial support towards sustainable and environmentally friendly solutions.
 Acemoglu et al. (2012, 2016) study optimal policies in terms of taxes and subsidies in order to induce innovation towards cleaner technologies.
-Our results highlight the need to design an incentive compatible financing environments in conjunction with tax and subsidy policies.
-As such, some emission outcomes can be addressed by effectively promoting competition and diversity among the banking and alternative sources of funding for green innovation.
+Our results add to this discussion by highlighting the need to design an incentive compatible financing environments in conjunction with tax and subsidy policies.
+Furthermore, policies promoting competition and diversity among banks and alternative sources of funding should enable appropriate processes of technological change in order to support the green transition.